InformaticsMatters/fragnet/fragnet-search/README_v1.md

 ## API versions

 The APIs are versioned.
-Currently `v2` is in use, but the older `v1` is still supported.
-See [README_v1.md]() for details.
+Currently `v1` is in use, but `v2` will be worked on soon.
 The API version is included in the API URL endpoints and is implemented using classes in version specific packages.

-### v1 -> v2 changes
-Significant changes:

-* Handle updated labels in the database (MOL -> Mol and F2EDGE -> FRAG)
-* Handle supplier information as part of neighbourhood search
-* Endpoint to return suppliers that are present
-* Don't include query structure in results

 ## Search types

 The current search types that are supported are:

 1. Molecule neighbourhood search - find the local graph network surrounding a specific molecule.
-1. Supplier search - find the different suppliers that are in the database.
-Other searches can be restricted to specific suppliers.

 Planned searches are: